 Flip of a Coin:

-A version of my story about Eisenhower dollars and CAC appears in this month’s The Numismatist.
-I originally pitched the story to the editors of Coin World, who ultimately decided to pass on it.
-I can’t help but feel that newly-promoted Coin World editor Steve Roach not only missed my point, but is misrepresenting what I said.
+A version of Charles' story about Eisenhower dollars and CAC appears in this month’s Numismatist.
+He originally pitched the story to the editors of Coin World, who ultimately decided to pass on it.
+We can’t help but feel that newly-promoted Coin World editor Steve Roach not only missed the point, but is misrepresenting what Charles said.
 You can read his take here: The value of a CAC sticker.

 Oldie but Goodie: If you haven’t read The Encyclopedia of United States Silver and Gold Commemorative Coins (1981) by Anthony Swiatek and Walter Breen, you should.
 Not only is it a wealth of information that you won’t find in any other book on the topic (not even Q. David Bowers’ truncated Commemorative book now published by Whitman).
 The book is filled with expert insights, photos of original packaging and marketing materials, and much more.
 Used copies can be found online without much trouble.

 Doing our part: There are more than twice as many Friendly Eagle Variety (RDV-006) 1971-D Eisenhower dollars than 1972 Type II Eisenhower dollars.
 Let’s tell Whitman that the FEV should be listed alongside the 1971-D as a major (Red Book) variety for 2014.
 By some accounts, the FEV was the first produced circulation strike Ike.
 It’s recent discovery should not relegate it to the status of specialist’s variety.